-(3) The Plant System Design Process Overview shows the design development stage, the process begins with the receipt of the contract technical requirements.
-The activities are in yellow.
-All this feeds into a functional baseline (in light blue).
+(3) The Plant System Design Process Overview shows the design development stages; the process begins with the receipt of the contract's technical requirements.
+Conceptual Design activities are in yellow, Preliminary Designs are in blue, and Detailed Designs are in green.
+At the conclusion of each design stage, a baseline is established as the basis for the next design stage.
+These baselines are shown shaded in grey.
 The detailed design focuses on the product: pumps, valves, pressure tanks, firmware, software, etc.